WRAPP Overview

-WRAPP provides a command line tool helping with asset packaging and publishing operations for assets stored in Nucleus servers or file systems.
+WRAPP provides a command line tool helping with asset packaging and publishing operations for assets stored in S3 buckets, Nucleus servers or file systems in a decentralized way.
 It encourages a structured workflow for defining the content of an asset package, and methods to publish and consume those packages in a version-safe manner.
+WRAPP does not require a whole-sale shift of your workflow, but instead helps you to migrate to a structured, version managed workflow.

-The WRAPP command line tool is a pure Nucleus client utilizing only publicly available APIs, it lives completely in the Nucleus user space.
+The WRAPP command line tool utilizes only publicly available APIs for accessing S3 and Nucleus servers.
 Thus, all operations performed are limited by the permissions granted to the user executing the script.

 The tool itself offers a variety of commands that document themselves via the --help command line flag.
 To get a list of all commands, run